cpetrich/counterfeit_DS18B20/README.md

 ## How do I know if I am affected?
 If the DS18B20 have been bought from authorized dealers though a controlled supply chain then the chips are legit.

 Otherwise, (I) one can test for compliance with the datasheet.
 If a sensor fails any of those tests, it is a fake (unless Maxim's implementation is buggy \[4\]).
 (II) one can compare sensor behavior with the behavior of Maxim-produced DS18B20.
 Those tests are based on the conjecture that all Maxim-produced DS18B20 behave alike.
-This should be the case at least for sensors that share a die code (which has been ``C4`` most likely since 2006 (definitely since 2009 \[5\])) \[5\].
+This should be the case at least for sensors that share a die code (which has been ``C4`` since at least 2009 \[5\]) \[5\].

 Regarding (I), discrepancy between what the current datasheet says should happen and what the sensors do include \[1,5\]
 * Family B: reserved bytes in scratchpad register can be overwritten (by following instructions in the datasheet)